+!
 Never

-- Use an electrical appliance or socket if you think it's not working property - 2 Cover an appliance or block the air vents - 3 Use tape to repair damaged wires/cables.
+- Use an electrical appliance or socket if you think it's not working properly - Cover an appliance or block the air vents - Use tape to repair damaged wires/ cables - Use water on an electrical fire, and don't take any risks with your safety.
+Pull the plug out or switch the power off if it's safe to do so.
+Get out, stay out and call 999.